 1979 In Through The Out Door

-"Led Zeppelin IV" or "Untitled" has been often heralded as the band's greatest achievement containing the acoustic/electric "Stairway To Heaven" and the blistering "Rock 'n' Roll."
-"Stairway To heaven" begins slower than a dirge but builds toward an incredible, orgasmic, vocal/guitar climax before ending as softly as it started.
-It remains THE most popular Rock song of all time.
-Never released as a single it has been played to death anyway.
-"Rock 'n' Roll" is simply one of the all-time great Rock songs.
-No question.
-No argument.
-Hands down.
-Double tracked guitars, a burning solo, passionate vocals and powerful rhythm section (one of Bonham's best efforts); this song has it all.
-There's even a Little Richard style piano shooting through.
-The follow-up "Houses of the Holy" is nearly as strong with Led Zep expanding its sound.
+"Led Zeppelin IV" or "Untitled" has often been heralded as the band's greatest achievement containing the acoustic/electric "Stairway To Heaven" and the blistering "Rock 'n' Roll." he follow-up "Houses Of The Holy" is nearly as strong with Led Zep expanding its sound.
 The double album "Physical Graffiti" has its moments but not enough of them.
 After that, forget it.